haskelladdict/sconcho/sconcho/doc/manual.rst

 Starting a new Project
 ~~~~~~~~~~~~~~~~~~~~~~

-After startup, sconcho by default presents a pattern grid with 10 rows and
+After start-up, sconcho by default presents a pattern grid with 10 rows and
 10 columns.
 This initial grid size can be changed by either

   * starting a new project (**File -> New**) and specifying the proper size in the *New Pattern Grid* dialog.